 Though most governments, including the South African government, are focusing their energies on dealing with the global economic crisis, the poor, who are often most affected, are not being engaged, Moodley said.

 “Developed and developing countries are starting to use the global economic crisis as an excuse not to meet their commitments,” he said.

 The commission’s hearings want to get the stories behind the statistics often used to prove that South Africa is meeting the goals.
-Last year’s MDGs country report indicated that South Africa was on course to meeting all its goals.

 The commission’s working document on the hearings raised the question of whether the lives of South Africans have improved.